 Protein For Strong Chicks

 Make sure that chicks aren’t getting too many treats at the expense of their regular feed and never give moldy or rotten foods.
-Don’t give them uncooked dried beans or peas or other foods that may cause compacted crops.
+Don’t give them uncooked dried beans (they may contain toxic chemicals) or long strands of grass that may cause compacted crops.

 As they get older, chicks will enjoy foraging on pasture for some of their nutritional needs.
 Be very careful to protect them from temperature extremes, predators, and older members of the flock.
 Saving money on feed is worthless if your chicks die from exposure, predation, or injuries.

 The main goal when raising chicks is to provide them with the proper nutrients to grow up healthy.
 Whether your chicks are intended as pets, laying hens, or as a source of meat for your family, you will want to feed them a balanced diet without feeding the mice and birds, or throwing their feed out with the soiled bedding!